apnuyen/nuyen-cli-data-gem-project/best-books/NOTES.md

 (maybe remove this level) Chooses a year
 List of books comes out

-User can learn more about an individual book (Author, pages, genre, date published)
+User can learn more about an individual book (Author, date published)

 NYTIMES
 https://www.nytimes.com/interactive/2017/books/review/10-best-books-2017.html

 WAPO https://www.washingtonpost.com/graphics/2017/entertainment/best-books/?utm_term=.e72a6350dad4

+What is a best book?
+Has a name
+An author
+A review link
+Genre
+Publisher and Price